Raising awareness for relationships and sexuality amongst young people with a disability and their community.

-The topics of sexuality and relationships are often not discussed with young people with a disability by the people closest to them and who guide them to adulthood.
-There is little to no attention for sexual and reproductive health at school, and healthcare workers do not learn how to support young people with disabilities regarding sexual and reproductive health.
-These topics are heavily taboo, especially for (young) people with a disability.
+Topics around sexuality, sexual development and relationships are often not discussed with young people with a disability.
+It is hardly discussed at home, there is little to no attention for sexuality education at school, and healthcare providers do not learn how to support young people with disabilities in their sexual development and can’t accommodate their diverse needs or answer their questions.

 Working with and for young people

 In this project, young people with disabilities themselves play an important role: they are experts by experience and ambassadors for the rights of young people with a disability.
 We also collaborate with them on the development of materials.
-Through Body Talk, we share materials and knowledge with our regional and international network too, so more young people with disabilities worldwide can benefit from this project.
+Through Body Talk, we share materials and knowledge with our regional and international network too, so more young people with disabilities worldwide can benefit from this approach.

 Objectives & results